MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ## Tag all documents across all collections

 All the documents that you've uploaded are presented for you to tag.
 If you've created multiple collections, tag all documents across all the collections.

+If you get an error message while you're creating a model, go to [Fields couldn't be loaded for this document](/troubleshoot/power-platform/ai-builder/fields-could-not-be-loaded-for-this-document-error-in-form-processing) for possible resolutions.

 ## Next step